AndrewAMesa/Analyzing-Car-Sales/README.md

 Instructions to Run Code
 1) Download Python, which can be found here https://www.python.org/downloads/.
 2) Ensure pip is downloaded.
-3) Install necessary libraries using pip (ex Pandas, Seaborn, Matplotlib, etc.).
+3) Install necessary libraries using pip (e.g. Pandas, Seaborn, Matplotlib, etc.).
 4) Copy Python files in this repository to your local machine.
 5) Run the Python files.
 To see some graphs plt.show() must be uncommented.